aphorise/hashicorp.packer-test_kitchen/README.md

 ```

 **OPTION-2**:
-On macOS (aka OSX) you may face some issues with the installation of specific versions via `rbenv` (eg: [1](https://stackoverflow.com/a/59977338/4887288), [2](https://stackoverflow.com/a/59987407/4887288)) that can conflict with existing installs such as: binutils, llvm or other gnu applications - these should be uninstalled and `rbenv` re-attempted; you can opt for OPTION-1 if you're still facing issues.
+On :apple: macOS (aka OSX) you may face some issues with the installation of specific versions via `rbenv` (eg: [1](https://stackoverflow.com/a/59977338/4887288), [2](https://stackoverflow.com/a/59987407/4887288)) that can conflict with existing installs such as: binutils, llvm or other gnu applications - these should be uninstalled and `rbenv` re-attempted; you can opt for OPTION-1 if you're still facing issues.
 ```bash
 #brew uninstall binutils ; # temporarily remove if applicable.
 brew install rbenv coreutils; # see: https://github.com/rbenv/rbenv - if needing to build